View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 Field index policy

-You can use field index policies to create indexes on fields found in log events in the log group.
+You can use field index policies to create indexes on fields found in log events for a log group or data source name and type combination.
 Creating field indexes can help lower the scan volume for CloudWatch Logs Insights queries that reference those fields, because these queries attempt to skip the processing of log events that are known to not match the indexed field.
 Good fields to index are fields that you often need to query for and fields or values that match only a small fraction of the total log events.
 Common examples of indexes include request ID, session ID, user IDs, or instance IDs.
 For more information, see Create field indexes to improve query performance and reduce costs

-For example, suppose you have created a field index for requestId
+For example, suppose you have created a field index for requestId.
+Then, any

 CloudWatch Logs Insights query on that log group that includes